Skip to content

 For example, a root of uploads/{year}/{month} resolves to uploads/2026/02.
 This keeps files organized by date automatically without any manual path construction.

-Error classWhen thrown
+Error classStatusWhen thrown

-FileNotFoundErrorFile does not exist
+FileNotFoundError404The requested file does not exist

-InvalidFileTypeErrorFile type is not allowed
+InvalidFileTypeError422The file MIME type is not allowed

 import {